zineos/aimet/Docs/tutorials/quantsim.rst

 A de-quantizated value is not exactly equal to its corresponding original value.
 The difference between the two is known as quantization noise.

-To simulate quantization noise, AIMET QuantSim adds quantizer operations to the PyTorch, TensorFlow, or ONNX model graph.
+To simulate quantization noise, AIMET QuantSim adds quantizer operations to the PyTorch or ONNX model graph.
 The resulting model graph can be used as-is in your evaluation or training pipeline.

 Determine quantization parameters (encodings)
 ---------------------------------------------